Generalized Helmholtz conditions for non-conservative Lagrangian systems: Examples

+We know that system \eqref{ex1} is dissipative since we found a semi-basic $1$-form $\theta$ that satisfies the conditions $(D_1)$ of Theorem \ref{thm4}.
+Using the calculations we did in the proof of Theorem \ref{thm4} (first implication), we obtain that the dissipative function is given by

-It is easy to check directly that for the spray $S$ given by formula \eqref{ex1}, the Lagrangian $L$ and the dissipative function ${\mathcal D}$ given by formula \eqref{g1ex1}, we have $\delta_SL=d_J{\mathcal D}$, which means that $S$ is of dissipative type.
+One can also check directly that for the spray $S$, given by formula \eqref{ex1}, the Lagrangian $L$, given by formula \eqref{lex1}, and the dissipative function ${\mathcal D}$, given by formula \eqref{dex1}, we have $\delta_SL=d_J{\mathcal D}$, which means that $S$ is of dissipative type.